jgilbert20/ghost-tools/CommandLine-Semantics.md

 In the process of all of this size checking and (rare) checksum operations, GFS is going to learn new things about the files on your disk.
 It’s going to want a place to store that new information so it doesn’t have to be expensive the next time you ask it to do things.
 So it going to start writing bits of metadata to prevent having to do the work again in the future.

 Eventually, almost all of the source-record verifiable information in your backup directory will be reacquired, and GFS’s metadata will return to it’s (mostly) former state!
+The major thing that will be lost is lshistory.
+GFS will loose its understanding that all of these backed up files used to live in the same place.
+But that has very few implications to the user.

 Another way of looking at this is that most of the metadata that gives GFS its magic is mostly just a cache of things that can be verified on disk.
 There are only really 3 reasons for this metadata in the first place: